 In January 1944 the Soviets launched the Leningrad–Novgorod Offensive, with the goal of completely lifting the German siege of Leningrad.
 Breaking through German lines, the Red Army regained control of the Leningrad–Moscow railway later that month.
 On 27 January the 900-day-long siege was declared to be ended, although follow-up operations continued in the area until the beginning of March.

 19 Mar 1944 Operation Margarethe▲

 Learning of plans by Hungarian Prime Minister Miklós Kállay to agree to an armistice with the Allies, Germany occupied Hungary, removed Kállay from office, and deported the country’s 500,000 Jews to concentration camps.
 Though the Wehrmacht had planned to disband the Hungarian Army, they merely assumed command in order to defend against the Soviet advance through Ukraine and Romania.

 2 Apr 1944 Dnieper-Carpathian Offensive▲

 After liberating Kiev, the Soviet Union focused the bulk of its efforts on crossing through left-bank Ukraine and neutralizing Axis-aligned Romania.
 Vastly outnumbered and crippled by the Soviet winter, the Germans largely retreated to Poland.
-By April 2, the Soviets entered Romania itself, prompting Romania to enter secret peace talks with Moscow.
+By 2 April 1944 the Soviets had entered Romania itself, prompting Romania to enter secret peace talks with Moscow.

 4 Jun 1944 Allies enter Rome▲